fujitatomoya/presentation/ROS_2_Overview_Introduction/ROS_2_Overview_Introduction.md

 # [Node LifeCycle](https://design.ros2.org/articles/node_lifecycle.html)

-allow roslaunch to ensure that all components have been instantiated correctly before it allows any component to begin executing its behaviour.
+A managed life cycle for nodes allows greater control over the state of ROS system.
+It allows `roslaunch` to ensure that all components have been instantiated correctly before it allows any component to begin executing its behavior.
 It will also allow nodes to be restarted or replaced on-line.

 - Primary State
   - `Unconfigure`, `Inactive`, `Active` and `Finalized`